amitofsk/dandy/docs/Dandy.md

 ### 3.1 What Tkinter is?
 Tk is a cross-platform set of tools for writing graphical user interfaces (GUIs).
 Tkinter is a python's version of the library for making GUIs, and it comes preinstalled with python.
 <br><br>
 Tkinter has lots of built in widgets including labels, buttons, scales, and spinboxes.
-For a nice list along with the API reference, see https://tkdocs.com/pyref/.
+For a nice list along with the API reference, see [`tkdocs`](https://tkdocs.com/pyref/).

 ### 3.2 Tkinter widgets
-Let's write our first GUI program using Python and Tkinter.
+Let's write our first GUI program using `Python` and `Tkinter`.
 In this example, we use two Tkinter widgets: Label and Button.
 The pack function puts the widget into the window.
 <br><br>
 Try out the example below.
 You should see a window with a label and a working quit button.
-If you downloaded the DANDY library, these examples are in the src/examples directory.
+If you downloaded the `DANDY` library, these examples are in the src/examples directory.

 ```python
 import tkinter as tk